jeremiahsnapp/dev-lxc-platform/README.md

 The Vagrantfile requires the Berkshelf gem and the following vagrant plugins.

-The vagrant-hostmanager is used to add/remove the vm's private IP, hostname and aliases in your workstation's /etc/hosts file.

     gem install berkshelf
     vagrant plugin install vagrant-berkshelf
-    vagrant plugin install vagrant-hostmanager
     vagrant plugin install vagrant-omnibus

 ### Start the vm and provision it.